AVTpepper/onestop-artist-shop/documentation/testing_docs/testing_results.md

 ### **HTML**

-Each page of the deployed website was run through the [HTML Markup Validation Service](https://validator.w3.org/) and returned only a few errors, most of them which were complaining about the static urls.
-1 or two warnings / erros about wrapping a tags within buttons.
-That was a quick fix by just removing the button element and gave the a tag bootstrap classes.
+Each page of the deployed website was run through the [HTML Markup Validation Service](https://validator.w3.org/).

+- On the blog post detail page, for each comment that was shown they all were added the same ID.
+I wasnt able to figure out how to give them seperate ids.
+Therefore this is a bug that I will want to fix at a later point.

 ### **Lighthouse**